Rockafellian Relaxation and Stochastic Optimization under Perturbations: Introduction

 Risk-based and distributionally robust approaches to minimizing expectation functions furnish performance guarantees across a collection of possible distributions, among which we hope to find the actual one.
 Thus, it replaces expectation functions by higher, more conservative approximations.
 It is easily seen via Fatou's lemma that in some applications the move to ``high'' approximations is misguided: A weakly converging sequence of nonnegative random variables can have expectations much above that of the limiting random variable.
-Consequently, an incorrect but seemingly accurate distribution may already produce a value too high.
+Consequently, even a nearly correct distribution may already produce a value too high.
 In this paper, we address such situations by constructing ``low'' approximations via {\em Rockafellian relaxations} and thereby consider best-case instead of worst-case distributions.
 The focus on relaxation over restriction of a problem allows us to keep in play decisions that {\em might} be good under the actual probability distribution.

 Undoubtedly, problem relaxations lead to decisions that could be less conservative but may also uncover previously hidden possibilities.
 This is especially the case for tightly constrained problems, for problems with induced constraints such as in the absence of relatively complete recourse, for problems with discontinuous functions expressing quantiles and probabilities, and for statistical problems with outliers and other abnormalities in the training data.
 Through examples, we show that even in the case of finite probability spaces an arbitrarily accurate estimate of the actual distribution can cause large errors in optimal solutions.
 We develop a framework for addressing such situations and examine convergence as distributions become more accurate.
 In some cases, the framework has the interpretation of inducing a negative regularization to a problem.
-The paper also discusses optimality conditions stemming from Rockafellian relaxation.

 The concept of Rockafellian relaxation can be traced back to \cite{Rockafellar.63} and the perspective of viewing a minimization problem as a member of a family of perturbed problems, with this family being specified by a function of both decision variables and perturbation parameters.
 We refer to such functions as {\em Rockafellians}, while the name ``bifunctions'' appears in the pioneering development of convex duality \cite[Chapter 29]{Rockafellar.70} and also in extensions to infinite-dimensional convex analysis \cite{Rockafellar.74} and nonconvex problems \cite{Rockafellar.85}.
 The name ``Rockafellian'' emerges in \cite[Chapter 5]{primer} and \cite{Royset.21}, with ``perturbation function'' \cite{zalinescu2002convex} and ``bivariate function'' \cite{bauschke2011convex} also being found in the literature.